-Tell Governor Cuomo To Protect Children And Not The Sexual Predators Who Prey On Them.
+Tell Governor Cuomo To Protect Children From Sex Abuse Not The Predators Who Prey On Them.

 Help me protect children and not the sex abusers who prey on them.
 My name is Melanie Blow and I know a dangerous sex offender who is still out there, sexually abusing children.
 There is nothing I can do to stop him.
 And it’s killing me.I know my father is dangerous because he raped me when I was 13.
 But I didn’t realize quite how dangerous he was until I met some of his other victims.
 And by that time, I was over the age of 23 and had no right to press charges against him, because of New York’s Statute of Limitations on the crime.When I was 24, I learned that he had sexually abused a little girl.
 I called the police, told them he had abused me too, and they said it didn’t matter.
 The Statute of Limitations had closed for what he did to me.A few years later, I learned that he had abused yet another girl.
 I learned where he went to meet kids, the kinds of kids he was interested in, and how well he got along with their parents.
 I told all this to the police.
 But there isn’t much they can do with the information.
 Once again, I told them that he raped me.
 And once again, I was told “there’s nothing we can do”.Statute of Limitations reform isn’t about vengeance.
 It isn’t about adults fabricating claims against a church or school for a quick buck.
 It’s about ensuring that police and courts have the tools they need respond to every survivor’s story.
 Because when they can respond to an adult survivor’s abuse, they can protect today’s children.Sign my petition.
 Tell New York’s Governor Cuomo to pass the Omnibus Child Victims Act, which will eliminate the Statute of Limitations for child sexual abuse.
 Because no victim deserves to have a police officer say “there’s nothing I can do."
 And because no child deserves to be sexually abused.